Operations & Management

 Plastic Components: Powering growth through automated manufacturing

-By Tom Duffey Plastic Components
+October 26, 2016 by Tom Duffey Plastic Components

 Oct.
 26, 2016 – The common understanding is that, with ever-increasing global competition, manufacturing will continue to move to countries with the lowest labour costs.
 This is not entirely without merit.
 China, for example, is seeing manufacturing operations migrate to Vietnam and Bangladesh as salaries for Chinese workers continue to rise.